 A beautifully crafted landscape will transform your home’s curb appeal.
 But selecting the right landscaping plants for your San Diego landscape architecture will create a tranquil oasis, fanciful paradise, or a flourishing garden.

 The vast selection of vivid colors and textures found in desert climate plants makes these choices even more challenging.
+Here are some of our favorite plants for landscaping in Southern California:

 10 Best Landscaping Plants for San Diego